EllaBrands/stanDev/Home.md

 Welcome to the Stan wiki.
-This page is primarly inteded for developers, both active and new to Stan.
+This page is primarily intended for developers, both active and new to Stan.

 ## Useful Links